Rum

 Rum is a liquor made by fermenting and then distilling sugarcane molasses or sugarcane juice.
-The distillate, a clear liquid, is often aged in barrels of oak.
-Rum originated in the Caribbean in the 17th century, but today it is produced in nearly every major sugar-producing region of the world.
+The distillate, initially a clear liquid, is often aged in barrels.
+Rum originated in the Caribbean in the 17th century, where it was likely first created by enslaved people on sugar plantations, but has come to be produced in nearly every major sugar-producing region of the world.

-Rums are produced in various grades.
-Light rums are commonly used in cocktails, grog, or toddy, whereas "golden" and "dark" rums, once typically drunk straight (U.S. English) or neat (Commonwealth English), iced ("on the rocks"), or in cooking, are now commonly drunk with mixers.
-Premium rums are made to be consumed either straight or iced.
+Rums are produced in various styles.
+Light rums are commonly used in cocktails like the Mojito and Daiquiri, while "aged" or "dark" rums offer deeper flavor profiles and are often drunk straight (U.S. English) or neat (Commonwealth English), iced ("on the rocks"), or used in cooking.

-Rum plays a part in the culture of most islands of the West Indies as well as the Maritime provinces and Newfoundland, in Canada.
-It has associations with the Royal Navy (where it was mixed with water or beer to make grog) and Caribbean piracy (where it was consumed as bumbo).
-Rum has served as a medium of economic exchange, used to help fund enterprises such as slavery via triangular trade, organized crime, and military insurgencies such as the American Revolution and the Australian Rum Rebellion.
+Historically, rum has served as a medium of economic exchange, playing a role in the triangular trade, slave trade, and colonial economies of the West Indies and British colonies.
+It has deep cultural associations with the Royal Navy and maritime history, and has been used to fund enterprises such as organized crime, and military insurgencies such as the American Revolution and the Australian Rum Rebellion.